Tom Turner’s lecture was given to the London Parks and Gardens Trust on 21st June 2017. This post has an edited version of the text

 Definition of public open space

 Before reviewing how POS can help ease London’s flood problems, I’ll spend a minute on definitions.
 “Public Open Space” includes:Blackheath Common and Greenwich Park.
 They are examples of bound and unbound Public Open Space (POS)Greenwich Waterfront has greenway, mentioned above, which can flood periodically and make a useful contribution to the flood storage capacity of the River Thames.Greenwich also has green roofs.
 The University of Greenwich Stockwell Street building has both extensive and intensive green roofs.
 And there are private green roofs in Greenwich.
+Many buildings even have a foam roof underneath to help insulate the building, which means this isn’t sacrificed for the green roof option.
 It is all green space and it all has an impact on PUBLIC GOODS.
 So, with little more sarcasm at the expense of 20th century civil engineering, the rest of this lecture is about how the design and management of greenspace can lessen the risk of flooding.
 21st century flood engineering is much more enlightened but still does not take sufficient advantage of POS.
 By ‘Public Open Space’ I mean all the space upon which the gentle rain falleth.
 I’ll start with four examples from Greenwich.

 Stockwell Street Roof Garden in Greenwich